matterhorn-chat/matterhorn/docs/UserGuide.md

 * Channel list entries can be clicked to switch channels.

+* Channel list entries in channel selection mode (`C-g`) can be clicked to switch to the selected channel match.

 * Team names in the team list can be clicked to switch teams.

 * URLs and post links in the URL list (`C-o`) can be clicked to open